swt-initiative31/prototype-skija/README.md

 The `ControlExample` is part of the example project.
 It is placed in `org.eclipse.swt.examples.controlexample`.
 You can run this class as a Java application.
 The application has tabs for the individual widgets.
 The tab that opens first is for the `Button`, which is completely custom-drawn.
 So almost everything you see on that page is custom-drawn via code of the prototype.

 At the bottom of the application, a toggle button allows to switch between using the native and the Skija-based renderer ( `GC`) at runtime (see [State](#state)).
-You can currently distinguish the two rendering engines by looking at the edges of buttons, which are currently not rounded when using the Skija-based GC.
-The following screenshot shows the rendering of that page based on Skija.
+If Skija is used the button will be labed "Use Skija true" otherwise "Use Skija false".

 ![ControlExample Button Page](readme_images/controls_button_windows_custom_skijagc.png)